 Concerned you might be at risk of coronavirus?
 Here are the most common signs and symptoms of COVID-19.

-Concerned that your lingering cough might be Covid-19?
-Dr Ravi Tomar, GP at Portland Medical Centre, shares the most common coronavirus symptoms, how to virus manifests itself in humans and the expected recovery period:
+We spoke to Dr Ravi Tomar, GP at Portland Medical Centre, who shared the coronavirus symptoms to look out for, how to virus manifests itself in humans and the expected recovery period.Video Player is loading.

 What is the coronavirus?

 Coronaviruses are a family of hundreds of viruses.
 While the vast majority of these viruses only affect animals, so far seven coronaviruses including this new virus are known to have made the jump to humans.

 Middle East Respiratory Syndrome (Mers) and Severe Acute Respiratory Syndrome (Sars) – are two of the best-known examples of coronaviruses which have been passed on to humans.

 The new virus, officially called COVID-19, is the latest to have infected humans.
 COVID-19 is believed to have originated in a seafood wholesale market in Wuhan, China.

 Who is at a higher risk of severe illness from COVID-19?
 As with any virus, those with weakened immune systems are at greatest risk.

 You are also identified as being at high risk if you are: